-You might lose out on an excellent opportunity to create synergy with direct mailing and digital marketing.
+You might lose an excellent opportunity to create synergy with direct mailing and digital marketing.

 You assume that direct mailing is better than digital marketing to find wholesale leads and vice versa.

-You might also lose out on the opportunity to avoid doing what everyone else is doing, giving you an edge.
+You might also lose the opportunity to do something unique, giving you an edge.

 Because every time you do what everyone else is doing in marketing, you will have much more competition and thus higher costs per customer acquisition.